faisalsadi/ComputerVision/README.md

 Mohammad Sghayar

 This repository contains our solutions for the assignments completed during the Computer Vision course at the University of Haifa.
-The course focused on various aspects of computer vision such as , and I successfully completed three assignments:
+The course focused on various aspects of computer vision such as , and we successfully completed three assignments:

 Assignment 1: Puzzle Solver using RANSAC
-In this assignment, I developed a puzzle solver using the Random Sample Consensus (RANSAC) algorithm.
+In this assignment, we developed a puzzle solver using the Random Sample Consensus (RANSAC) algorithm.
 The goal was to stitch a given set of images together in the correct order so that the stitched images would form a complete puzzle.
 Prior to the stitching process, we implemented a method to calculate the correct position of each image.
 The resulting puzzle solver is capable of accurately arranging the images to create the final puzzle.
 ![image](https://github.com/faisalsadi/ComputerVision/assets/31912809/df5411d5-4b8b-4d8b-8230-66ccd8115641)

 Assignment 2: Depth and Disparity Maps Calculation